autarctechelias/Joulie-16-LCD/README.md

 * Quit the menuconfig by hitting *ESC* until you return to the Terminal
 * Run `make` to start building your image.
 This requires an active internet connection to download all the packages.
 This will take a couple of hours depending on your system.
 * Once finished, navigate your file browser to the **output/images** dir where you will find a **sdcard.img** file.
 This is your SD card image.
+* Alternatively you can download a prebuilt Image here: (https://drive.google.com/file/d/1jDVkfmO4_kC0xCqfQeMeR_219UbtfRNR/view?usp=sharing)
-* Write that image file to your SD card.
+* Write that image file to your SD card either using dd on Linux systems or using https://etcher.download
-* Unmount the SD Card and plug it into your Pi Zero W
+* Unmount the SD Card and plug it into your Pi
 * Connect the I2C LCD to the Pi according to the instructions below.
 Most LCD's will run off of 3.3V with usable but not good contrast, so a level shifter is recommended.

 LCD SCL → Shift 1 → Pi Pin 5